In 2022, Pacific Islands University's tuition was $6,216 a year.

 Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

-Keep in mind, there could also be additional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Many schools have resources for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+There may be other costs associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Many schools offer ways for students with demonstrated need to get help covering these costs.

-The total cost of transportation in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
+The cost of transportation in college can really vary.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+Do you own a car, or are you planning to use public transportation?
+All of these questions can make a big difference in your transportation budget.

-The location of a college or university can also have a big effect on your transportation budget.
+The location of a college or university can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is sometimes pricey, but there may be more trains, busses and low-cost flight options to actually get to school.
-The Pacific Islands University campus is located in a in GU.
+On the flip side, transportation in a city is usually costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
+The Pacific Islands University campus is in a in GU.

-Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Pacific Islands University.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for Pacific Islands University.

 What will the cost of attending Pacific Islands University be?
 Here is a breakdown of tuition and expenses.